delguanzon/Utopia/capstone-proposal.md

 * A taskboard for help tickets.
 Users can pick-up nearby help requests and also post help requests.
 * GIS for pinning location of help requests

 #### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
-Be specific.
+Be specific

 * .Net WebApi
 * React / Next JS